trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 Smart Rollups are limited to information from these sources:

-- The Smart Rollup inbox, which contains messages from layer 1 to all rollups.
+- The Smart Rollup inbox, which contains messages from layer 1 to all rollups
 - The reveal data channel, which allows Smart Rollups to request information from outside sources
 - The [Data availability layer](./data-availability-layer)